nahmedraja/GASAL2/README.md

 It is an extension of GASAL (https://github.com/nahmedraja/GASAL) and allows full overlapping of CPU and GPU execution

 ## Requirements
 CUDA toolkit 8 or higher.
-Maybe 7 will also work, but not tested yet.
+May be 7 will also work, but not tested yet.

 ## Compiling GASAL2
 To compile the library, run the following two commands following commands: